ferflo77/devStack/README.md

-A simple Redux Hello World
+# A Simple Hello World!

 Technologies used: